RunningSl0th/Proving_Ground_Practice/AUTHBY/README.md

 ```sh
 i686-w64-mingw32-gcc MS11-046.c -o MS11-046.exe -lws2_32
 ```
-Now we need to upload teh binary on to the target machine with certutil.
+Now we need to upload the binary on to the target machine with certutil.

 ![](proof.png)

+We ate the kernel by cracking the nut!